 English as a Second Language Program

-The English as a Second Language Program is designed for students who are not native speakers of English.
+The English as a Second Language Program is designed for students preparing for college who are not native speakers of English.
 Students are placed in ESL levels by scores on the Institutional TOEFL (Test of English as a Foreign Language) and TWE (test of written English) along with in-house oral and written assessments administered during the first two weeks of school and again in April of the school year.

 Level One ESL

 This introductory ESL course is designed to immerse English language learners into the realms of literature and writing.
 Students will read engaging academic short stories and novels, and write about them.
 They’ll develop their understanding of sentence structure and grammar mechanics and learn new vocabulary.
 By the end of the year, students will be able to produce comprehensive paragraphs and will have been introduced to academic essay writing.
 The course will maintain a college preparatory pace and students will be expected to complete thirty minutes of homework each night.

 This multi-level ESL course is designed for English language learners to improve their overall ability to communicate in English as they gain mastery of the language.
 Using a communicative approach, students will improve their language production in a safe environment that encourages a desire to communicate in English.
 Students will be exposed to a variety of language that will provide opportunities to use and understand English academically, professionally and conversationally.

 This first level ESL course is designed to give beginning students a solid foundation in academic writing.
 The students will learn to write grammatically correct, coherent paragraphs in a number of genres, including descriptive, process, comparison/contrast, and definition paragraphs.
 They will focus on grammar skills and TOEFL.
 By the completion of the class, the students will write well-formed essays that demonstrate their ability to express thoughts and ideas clearly, with minimal structural errors.